River Ouse, Sussex: Ouse navigation

 Contracts for work on the river above Lewes were advertised in May 1790, and were awarded to Pinkertons, who had worked with Jessop on a number of projects.
 However, by mid-1791, the committee was complaining that Pinkertons' work had been sub-standard and that some parts had failed.
 By April 1793, the navigation was open from Lewes to Sheffield Bridge, and some work on increasing the size of the channel had been carried out between there and Hammer Bridge.
 The construction costs had reached £20,000, but the tolls were meagre, averaging just £236 per year between 1793 and 1796.
 The navigation was in the hands of a receiver from 1797, but by 1805, enough funds had been raised to open another 1.5 mi to Freshfield Bridge.
-Tolls increased sufficiently for the Proprietors to obtain another Act of Parliament on 12 June 1806, which allowed them to raise another £30,000, and to abandon plans to proceed beyond Hammer Bridge.
+Tolls increased sufficiently for the Proprietors to obtain another act of Parliament, the River Ouse Navigation (Sussex) Act 1806 (46 Geo.
+3. c. cxxii) on 12 June 1806, which allowed them to raise another £30,000, and to abandon plans to proceed beyond Hammer Bridge.
 With new motivation, the Proprietors found an engineer in William Smith, the geologist who had formerly worked for the Somerset Coal Canal, and engaged Dymoke Wells to carry out the construction work.
 Wells was a local man, and agreed to take one-third of the payment as cash and the remainder as bonds and shares.
 The creditors who had installed a receiver were given bonds, and control of the navigation passed back to the Proprietors, who collected £751 in tolls during 1809.
 By the end of the year, the navigation had been extended to Lindfield Mill.

 The proprietors then faced a dispute with the first Lord Sheffield, who, in their opinion, had overseen a period of stagnation, once the navigation had reached his wharf at Sheffield Bridge.
 Subsequently, he had quarrelled with the other proprietors and had sought to obstruct the project.
 The difficulties endured for several years, but eventually there was reconciliation with the second Lord Sheffield, who had a seat on the committee by 1823.
 The navigation reached its greatest extent of 22.5 mi in 1812, when Wells constructed a further extension to Upper Ryelands Bridge at Balcombe, with similar payment terms to his previous contract.
 There was a 0.75 mi branch to Shortbridge, and some shorter branches.
 There were 19 locks, although Hadfield only quotes 18, perhaps because there were two at Barcombe, identified as Pikesbridge Upper and Lower Lock on the 1875 map.
 Each was 52.5 by 13.5 ft, and the barges used on the navigation could carry 18 tons, suggesting that the channel was not as deep as Jessop had suggested, since his plan was for boats 45 by 12 ft with a draught of 3.5 ft which could carry 30 tons.
 Almost no records of the tolls collected are known to exist, but it appears that they were sufficient to pay interest on the money borrowed, but not to pay any dividends to the shareholders.